appacademy/SWEO-Part-Time-Resources/2-Module/1-week/3-day/README.md

 - The **main concept** behind `OOP` is the idea that you can group data and related actions together and treat them as a single entity within a larger system.
 - The characteristics of an `object` are called `properties` or `attributes` of the object. (*keys and values that are just data*)
 - The actions of the `object` are called `methods`. (*the objects functions*)
-- If it helps, you can think of `properties` as an `object`'s 'Adjectives' and `methods` as the 'Verbs'.
+- Think of `properties` as an `object`'s 'Adjectives' and `methods` as the 'Verbs'.
+- 4 Main Pillars
+  - Encapsulation
+  - Abstraction
+  - Inheritance
+  - Polymorphism (Tomorrow)

 What is a `class`?